Master AWS Databases: Tips for Your Exam

 4. NoSQL Database Diving: Amazon DynamoDB

-• Supports key-value pairs and document formats.
+• Supports key-value pairs and document formats

-• Serverless, allowing you to scale automatically based on demand.
+• Serverless, scales automatically based on demand

-• Fine-grained access control and encryption.
+• Fine-grained access control and encryption

 5. Remember Amazon Redshift for Data Warehousing

-• Use columnar storage for improved analytics performance.
+• Columnar storage for analytics performance

 6. Get Familiar with AWS Database Migration Service (DMS)